jegrami/jegrami/README.md

 #### Thanks for checking my profile!

-I'm Jeremiah, a technical writer and Python developer.
+I'm Jeremiah, a technical writer and enthusiatic programmer.
 __Open source__ advocate and __accessiblity developer__. @a11yproject.

 I believe technology is for everyone, and accessibility is a human right.

-I'm in the early days of my career, so there aren't many cool stuff here (yet!).
+I speak Python and love telling stories with data.

-It's a work in progress.🚀
+When I code, love blossoms🥰 and my heart finds purpose😻